jcunix/public-scripts/infrastructure/python/check_ip_script/readme.md

+# IP Reputation Script

-# This setup uses Docker Compose to build and run the containerized
+## //This setup uses Docker Compose to build and run the containerized
-# Python application.
+## //Python application.
 The API key is passed to the container via an
-# environment variable, ensuring it remains secure and configurable.
+## //environment variable, ensuring it remains secure and configurable.

 Setup instructions: